RBniCS/rbnicsproject.org/installing.rst

 .. meta::
     :description lang=en:
         RBniCS requires FEniCS, numpy and scipy.
 Additional requirements are automatically handled during the setup.
         You can run RBniCS online on Google Colab and ARGOS.
-A docker image is available on DockerHub.

 Prerequisites
 -------------